MSF-SER: Enriching Acoustic Modeling with Multi-Granularity Semantics for Speech Emotion Recognition: Experiments

 \subsection{Experimental Setup}

-We conducted experiments on MSP-Podcast v1.12 and IEMOCAP.
+We conducted experiments on MSP-Podcast v1.12\cite{busso2025msp} and IEMO-CAP\cite{busso2008iemocap}.
 MSP-Podcast v1.12 is a large-scale corpus of spontaneous podcast speech with 84,260 training and 31,961 development utterances, annotated with ten categorical labels and dimensional ratings (arousal, valence, dominance, 1–7 scale), and officially split into training, development, and three test sets.
 IEMOCAP contains 10,039 utterances from ten actors across five sessions of scripted and spontaneous dialogues, annotated with categorical emotions and dimensional ratings on a 1–5 scale.

 We train with AdamW ($1\times10^{-5}$ learning rate), batch size 32, and gradient accumulation of 4.
+We optimize emotional attribute regression by minimizing the Concordance Correlation Coefficient (CCC) loss\cite{lawrence1989concordance}.
 Each emotional dimension is predicted by an independent two-layer regression head with dropout 0.5 and layer normalization.
 For features, we use WavLM-Large as the acoustic encoder (hidden size 1024), freezing the CNN front-end and fine-tuning the Transformer layers, and RoBERTa-Large (1024 hidden size) for textual semantics.
 Training is performed on 8 RTX 4090 GPUs.